 Skip to contents

 This function generates a regular spatial grid aligned to the CRS origin.
 It combines high performance for large areas (using sfheaders) with a flexible and robust set of features for input handling and output formatting, including INSPIRE-compliant grid IDs and automatic parallel processing with mirai and future backends.
+When dsn is provided, the grid is written directly to a file and the function returns the path to the created data source (dsn) invisibly.

 Usage